ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 Whether you're a seasoned developer or new to version control, configuring Git with SSH keys streamlines the process of pushing and pulling code, eliminating the need to repeatedly enter your username and password.

 ## How?

-{{< callout type="info" >}}
+> [!NOTE]
-Although I will use GitHub as my Git hosting provider in this guide, this setup works for any other Git hosting provider.
-Just replace "github" with "gitlab", "bitbucket", etc.
+> Although I will use GitHub as my Git hosting provider in this guide, this setup works for any other Git hosting provider.
-{{< /callout >}}
+> Replace "github" with "gitlab", "bitbucket", etc.

 ### Create the `.ssh` Directory and SSH config
 {{< tabs items="Linux/MacOS,Windows" >}}